On the operator norm of a Hermitian random matrix with correlated entries: Proof of for Terms Involving Only 2-Cumulants

-Assume first that Step 1 reduces the graph $(\Gamma_k,C(\pi))$ to a single vertex $b_1$ connected to itself by an edge of weight $k/2$.
-Recall that this full reduction occurs whenever $\pi$ is non-crossing.
-The corresponding term involving 2-cumulants thus equals
+\begin{proof} Whenever $\pi$ is non-crossing, the algorithm in Lemma~\ref{rewriting-graph} reduces $(\Gamma_k,C(\pi))$ to a single vertex $b_1$ connected to itself by an edge of weight $k/2$.
+By the rewriting part of Lemma~\ref{rewriting-cumu}, we thus have